YeisonAndreyLiCe/portfolio/src/content/posts/python-great-features.md

 > The term protocols is used for some types supporting structural subtyping.
 >
-> > A structural type defines a set of values not by their **class**,
+> A structural type defines a set of values not by their **class**,
-> > but by their properties (e.g. attributes, methods, dictionary key/value types)
+> but by their properties (e.g. attributes, methods, dictionary key/value types)

-Protocols are a way to define a set of methods that a class must implement.
+Protocols are a way to define a set of methods that a class must implement in order to be considered an instance of that protocol.

 ```python
 from typing import Protocol